 Half of the editorial job is administrative.

 It turns out that there is no brick-lined room, and the imposing wooden table is actually a cluster of IKEA desks that we had to put together ourselves.
-For every hour spent poring over slush pile submissions or making careful editing notes on accepted work, there is an equivalent hour—or more—spent answering emails, shopping for stationary supplies, and applying for grants.
+For every hour spent poring over slush pile submissions or making careful editing notes on accepted work, there is an equivalent hour—or more—spent answering emails, shopping for stationery supplies, and applying for grants.
 You really have to be in love with the job, as many editors get paid very little for the time involved, and many, many more don’t get paid at all.

 You have to make your work stand out.

 The fear that was confirmed for me is just how much competition there is for space in literary magazines.
 Of the work that arrives in the slush pile, there is a sliver at the top of the spectrum that is incredible, clean and fresh, with almost no copyediting and nothing substantive needed.
 There’s a larger percentage at the other end—work that is riddled with errors and/or from writers who clearly have no idea what the magazine is about and haven’t read our most basic submission guidelines.
 This leaves a huge amount of work that falls into the middle, most of which is, at the very least, competent.
 Maybe the language is clever, but the theme overly familiar.
 Maybe the plot is inspired, but the characters stock.
 After reading so many pieces like these, I realized that my own early work often fell squarely into this category.
 If you want to raise work from the middle to the upper echelon, then the best thing you can do is read as widely as you can—so you can identify clichés and frequently used plots and stale characters—and then revise and revise and revise before you send the work out for publication.
-I guarantee, you will be much happier with the result, and the likelihood of your work being accepted will increase.
+I guarantee you will be much happier with the result, and the likelihood of your work being accepted will increase.

 Of course, editorial jobs are rare and certainly not for everyone.
-But, if you are a writer who wants a better idea of what happens behind the scenes or want to get a clearer idea of how your own work stacks up, there may be other ways to get involved.
+But, if you are a writer who wants a better idea of what happens behind the scenes or wants to get a clearer idea of how your own work stacks up, there may be other ways to get involved.
 If you have a favourite literary magazine, especially a local one, check their website or contact them to see if they accept editorial board readers, or need help with upcoming events, or have volunteer or intern positions available.
 As a writer, the experience is invaluable.